OfficeDev/outlook-dev-docs/docs/add-ins/add-in-requirements.md

    - Outlook 2013 or later for Windows
    - Outlook 2016 or later for Mac
    - Outlook for iOS
-   - Outlook on the web for Exchange 2016 and Office 365
+   - Outlook on the web for Exchange 2016 or later and Office 365
    - Outlook Web Access for Exchange 2013
    - Outlook.com